 A Mastercard with a million USD in the bank lets you buy anything anywhere.
 A million cash also gives you good options.
 The equivalent value in Ukrainian Hryvnia gets complicated: few people are interested in that currency.
 A million USD worth in, say, Palladium, is even more impractical: how are you going to convert it?

-Notice all currency manifestations have the same nominal value, they all take the same effort to acquire, but they heavily differ on how readily accepted they are.
+Notice all currencies have the same nominal value, they all take the same effort to acquire, but they heavily differ on how readily accepted they are.

 Social currencies are similar, and it’s also connected to layers.